 76. The Committee is concerned that, according to the information received, the number of maras/pandillas has increased in the country.
 It also notes that most of the children belonging to these groups do not attend school and do not have any employment.
-Furthermore, the Committee - while noting the adoption of Decree N° 141 of 2001 on the prevention, rehabilitation and reintegration of members of maras - regrets that lack of adequate resources, included financial allocations, has hampered its effective implementation.
+Furthermore, the Committee - while noting the adoption of Decree No. 141 of 2001 on the prevention, rehabilitation and reintegration of members of maras - regrets that lack of adequate resources, including financial allocations, has hampered its effective implementation.

-- a) pay more attention to the social factors/causes at the root of the problem of maras/pandillas; - b) focus on preventive measures while refraining from treating this issue exclusively in a punitive and repressive way; - c) invest in financial and human resources for activities of prevention, rehabilitation and reintegration for members of maras/pandillas.
+- (a) Pay more attention to the social factors and causes at the root of the problem of maras/pandillas; - (b) Focus on preventive measures while refraining from treating this issue exclusively in a punitive and repressive way; - (c) Invest in financial and human resources for activities of prevention, rehabilitation and reintegration for members of maras/pandillas.